Operators

 2. not operator.
 It has slightly more precedence than or and and.

 3. or and and operators.
-These logic operators have the same (lowest) precedence.
+These logical operators have the same (lowest) precedence.

 Associativity